djplaner/memex/sense/Design/role-of-relationships-breaking-the-iron-triangle.md

 ...this is also where RPA could be brought in to illustrate how the digital fluency or organisational L&T is somewhat less than what is observered elsewhere e.g. Griffith's projects

+And also limitations of what the future of universities can be - MacGilchrist and Norgard (2019)

+> As such, hybridity strives to cut across, fuse, entangle, or circumvent traditional dichotomies within higher education such as online-onsite, digital-physical, formal-unformal, university-society, learning-teaching, study-work, individual-collective, and so forth.
+To do so, there is a push against the closed ontology and geography framing teaching and learning at the mode 1 and mode 2 university, as processes of indeterminacy, open-endedness, exploration, experimentation, dialogue, and co-creativity are highlighted (p.
+76)

+> Overall, teaching and learning in and through hybrid networks carry the potential to resist and push against the managerialism and standardisation of the commodified competence factory. (p.
+76)

 ### hard and soft technologies: a major hold on breaking the iron triangle

 Connect with Dron's identification of hard technologies.
 In the absence of the ability to orchestrate we see these constraints being put on the quality of what can be achieved. e.g. Canvas collections and findability....and more